Reviewed by Dennison O., Florida Land Acquisition Analyst at Buy Land FL

 Seller situations we solve

-Owners who inherited land in Hernando County and do not want to keep paying taxes
+Owners who inherited land in Hernando County and don't want to keep paying taxes

 Absentee owners who no longer live near Brooksville